-- 5.2.1 Transmitters do not need to be numbered. - 5.2.2 External transmitter battery packs are not permitted. - 5.2.3 Where a transmitter impound (Section 5.3) is not used, transmitters must be placed in scrutineering as soon as possible after completion of that drivers heat, along with cars, before proceeding straight to marshalling.
+- 5.2.1 Transmitters do not need to be numbered. - 5.2.2 External transmitter battery packs are not permitted. - 5.2.3 Transmitters must be placed in scrutineering as soon as possible after completion of that drivers heat, along with cars, before proceeding straight to marshalling.